herrerovir/Hangman-game/README.md

 	When you run out of warnings, you lose a chance to guess a letter

 * Keep guessing letters until you correctly guess the secret word or you run out of chances to guess it

+## License:

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE)  file for details